Cane Hill Asylum will maybe remembered not as one the most famous of the county asylums but certainly one of the most interesting.

-Cane Hill was a psychiatric hospital in Coulsdon in the London Borough of Croydon.
+Cane Hill Asylum was a psychiatric hospital in Coulsdon in the London Borough of Croydon.
 Built to handle patients unable to attend the Springfield and Brookwood Asylums, both of which were filled to capacity, it opened in 1882 as the Third Surrey County Lunatic Asylum.
-Following a gradual winding down of operations, it closed all but its secure unit in late 1991

 The main buildings on the site were designed by Charles Henry Howell and built on a hill-top overlooking Coulsdon and Farthing Downs.
 It opened in two phases, in 1882 and in 1888.

-Demolition began in 2008 and finished two years later.
-The remaining administration building, chapel and water tower retained would sit derelict for a further six years before any work would begin on redeveloping the site.
-In those years unfortunately the iconic administration building as featured in the cartoon illustration of David Bowie’s 1971 US LP ‘The Man Who Sold The World’ suffered from a near terminal arson attack and it’s still unsure if the buildings will be retained.
+Squibb’s Group won the contract to demolish the majority of the buildings and work began in early 2008.
+The works would take two years to complete and only the administration building, chapel and water tower were retained due to local listing.
+It would be a further six years before any redevelopment started on the grounds.
+During those years unfortunately the iconic administration building, as featured in the cartoon illustration of David Bowie’s 1971 US LP ‘The Man Who Sold The World, suffered from a near terminal arson attack.